CallMeCCLemon/manabase-simulation/docs/Usage.md

 ### Lands
 The current land structure is documented [here](package/model/decklist.go).

-NOTE: untappedCondition and activationCost are optional.
+NOTE: untappedCondition and activationCost are optional and are not currently used.
+It is recommended at this time to leave them out.

 #### Sample
 ```json